launchdarkly-labs/sync-ld-flags/README.md

+> This script is unsupported.
+>
-> This script is now deprecated; please use the in-application Compare and Copy functionality instead:
+> To sync individual flags, please use the in-application Compare and Copy functionality instead:
 > https://launchdarkly.com/blog/launched-compare-and-copy-flag-settings-across-environments/

 LaunchDarkly Environment Synchronizer